zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_sst_integration_guide.md

 **Access Authentication** - Mechanism to establish requester's identity (a non-secure entity, secure entity, or a remote server).

-**Access Granularity** - Accces permissions to create, write, read, delete and reference an asset.
+**Access Granularity** - Access permissions to create, write, read, delete and reference an asset.
 Certain assets may be required to not be directly accessed by an authorized client.
 It that case, the authorized client should be able to reference the asset via another secure service.